 Enlist the help of others: one person should sit in the driver's seat to control the steering and brakes as the others push.
 Don’t let the vehicle build up too much momentum as the brakes and steering will be less effective with the engine off - this is because they work using power assisted systems.
 Never try to push a car uphill; the consequences could be disastrous.

-If you need breakdown assistance, Green Flag offers nationwide rescue that even covers putting the wrong fuel in your car.
+If you need breakdown assistance, Green Flag offers nationwide rescue.

 For more information on the safe use of roadside verges visit the Survive website at survivegroup.org.